Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Primarily serves as an art director overseeing advertising campaigns for various companies.
 Currently expanding his scope with the mission to "unleash the capabilities of advertising creators for society."
 Recent major projects include: the data food revolution "OPEN MEALS" project, which gained attention at SXSW; the development project for "Hokkaido Ballpark," scheduled to open in 2023; the disaster prevention book "Tokyo Bousai" project, distributed to all Tokyo residents; and the space food market co-creation project "space food X." Recipient of the Good Design Gold Award and other accolades including D&AD.

 Art direction serves as the core of my work, encompassing a wide range of responsibilities including experience design, product development, and workshop development.
+I also undertake co-creation projects that leverage my skills in facilitation and illustration.
+Certified Toy Consultant.

 After working in advertising sales, planning and development, and DX support at a media company, he now serves as a project producer for initiatives including his company's marketing DX project, the vision-driven future co-creation program "Future Vision Studio," and the Dentsu Group cross-functional team "Dentsu B2B Initiative," which specializes in the B2B domain.